kcook98765/plugin.video.librarygenie/remote_server_endpoints.md

-# Remote Server API — Movie List Manager
+# Remote Server API — LibraryGenie
 Version: v1 (draft)

-This document specifies the HTTP endpoints used by Movie List Manager’s optional remote services.
+This document specifies the HTTP endpoints used by LibraryGenie’s optional remote services.
 The server **never stores user lists**; it only stores a user’s **set of IMDb IDs** and serves **search/similarity** that return IMDb IDs.
 All endpoints are JSON unless noted.
 Timestamps are ISO-8601 (UTC).

 ---